Twelve Mile Limit was founded in 2010, but the bar's history starts a century earlier.

 Food at 12ML is provided by Que Pasta.

 Amanda grew up in a home with a Honduran mother and Cuban father, shaping her palate through both Latin cuisines.
-Amanda studied the culinary arts in Miami and moved to New Orleans for further opportunities in the field.
-Bonding over their love of food - especially Cuban - the two became fast friends and often discussed the dishes they missed most from Florida.
+She studied culinary arts in Miami and moved to New Orleans for further opportunities in the field.

-Que Pasta draws inspiration from their combined years in the culinary world and from flavors they miss from Florida's Cuban food scene.
-At Twelve Mile Limit, Chef Amanda and Zahara look forward to showcasing handmade pastas, meats richly marinated in citrus and traditional spices, plump empanadas, perfectly crisped croquetas, and a litany of foods focusing on the meeting of global cuisines.
+Que Pasta draws inspiration from Amanda’s years in the culinary world and from flavors she misses from Florida's Cuban food scene.
+At Twelve Mile Limit, Chef Amanda looks forward to showcasing handmade pastas, meats richly marinated in citrus and traditional spices, plump empanadas, perfectly crisped croquetas, and a litany of foods focusing on the meeting of global cuisines.

 “We’re excited to meet all of our new neighbors and are honored to be given this opportunity to feed you!”

-Spicy Fried Chickpeas 3 Yuca Fries 5 Tots!
-4 Empanadas (x2) 7 Ham Croquetas (x2) 4
+Spicy Fried Chickpeas Yuca Fries Tots!
+Empanadas (x2) Ham Croquetas (x3)

 fried pickles, sweet ham, lechon, mojo aioli, mustard